PaulCapron/pwa2uwp/README.md

 ## Usage

-Simply open `src/index.html` in Firefox (or Edge?) for local use.
+Simply open `src/index.html` in Firefox for local use.

-Blink & WebKit browsers need an HTTP server due to (over)restrictions regarding `file:` origins.
+Blink & WebKit browsers need an HTTP server, due to (over)restrictions regarding `file:` origins.
-`cd src && python3 -m http.server` is an idea.
+Running `cd src && python3 -m http.server` is an idea.

 Old browsers, including Internet Explorer 11, only (partially) work using the build, fit-for-distribution, website.